microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo nano /etc/iotedge/config.yaml
 ```

 10. There are several ways to register your device with the provisioning service.
 This includes "manual" with a device connection string, TPM registration, and symmetric key.
-The most simple provisioning method is "manual" with a device connection string.
+The simplest provisioning method is "manual" with a device connection string.
 Each way is presented below, you need only pick one.
 Note that TPM registration requires a software or hardware TPM:

->**Note**:  Yaml file structure formats are very specific.
+>**Note**:  YAML file structure formats are very specific.
 Be sure that the leading lines have "tabs" that are made up of only 2 space characters.

 -  Manual Provisioning

-    -  Using the device connection string you copied from above, paste it into the config.yaml file
+    -  Using the device connection string you copied from above, paste it into the config.yaml file.
-    -  Save the file
+    -  Save the file.

 -  Symmetric Key Provisioning

-    -  Comment out the manual provision settings, uncomment the **dps symmetric key** settings, then copy in the device primary symmetric key and Registration Id information
+    -  Comment out the manual provision settings, uncomment the **dps symmetric key** settings, then copy in the device primary symmetric key and Registration Id information.
-    -  Save the file
+    -  Save the file.

 -  TPM Provisioning